 - 1 large onion, finely chopped

-- 1 small fresh hot chili pepper, seeded and minced,
+- 1 to 2 small fresh hot chile peppers, seeded and minced,

 or one 4-ounce can mild diced green chilis